Pneha1234/aws_workshop/Readme.md

 ## SQS:
 -stock_queue
 Create an SQS queue to hold messages and trigger the stock_info_consumer Lambda.
+      * Goto Amazon SQS.
+      * Under 'Get Started', click 'Create queue'.
+      * Under 'Details', give a 'Name'.
+      * Keep all the 'Configuration' default for this demonstration.
+      * Click on 'Create queue' at the bottom of the page.
+      * SQS is created!

 ### SES:
 Verify your email identity under SES for sending email reports.
-- To Verify an email, use the following steps ,in the AWS Management Console:
+- To Verify an email, use the following steps, in the AWS Management Console:

       * Navigate to SES in the dashboard.
       * Click "Email Addresses" on the left.